 At Cashmere Valley Bank, the health and safety of our customers and employees is a top priority.
 We have been closely following the spread of the novel coronavirus (COVID-19) and are following the recommendations set forth by Local, State and Federal health organizations.

-All Cashmere Valley Bank drive ups are currently open and we have increased sanitation measures at all locations.
+All Cashmere Valley Bank branch lobbies and drive ups are currently open and we have increased sanitation measures at all locations.
 We require our staff to take extra precautions to prevent the spread of germs and other bacteria as recommended by the CDC (Center for Disease Control).
 These extra precautions include:

 - Encouraging employees to wash their hands frequently and keep a clean work space